Resume Tips

 You Are a Recent Graduate or Entry-Level Candidate

 This is one of the clearest cases where an objective adds value instead of taking up space.
+It tells recruiters what you are aiming at so they do not have to guess.
+Pair it with a well-structured resume that leads with your most relevant skills and project experience.

 2